Practice

 • Robert Tchenguiz & Ors v Grant Thornton UK LLP & Ors: assisting in relation to the Commercial Court proceedings in the multi-billion-pound dispute arising out of the Claimants’ financing arrangements with a major Icelandic bank;

 Zara is regularly instructed on behalf of both creditors and debtors in both personal and corporate insolvency matters arising under the Insolvency Act 1986 and the Insolvency Rules 2016.
 She is also a contributor to Loose and Griffiths on Liquidators (9th Ed.)
-(2019), and has been published in the Journal of international Banking and Finance Law on the restructuring-related decision in Oceanfill v Nuffield Health [2022] EWHC 2178 (Ch).
-Her work in this area includes:
+(2019), and has been published in the Journal of International Banking and Finance Law on the restructuring related decision in Oceanfill v Nuffield Health [2022] EWHC 2178 (Ch).
+Zara is recognised by the Legal 500 as a ‘Rising Star’ in this area.
+Her work includes:

 • Acting as sole counsel in a misfeasance claim against the former director of an insolvent company;